CCurl/min-ed/README.md

-# A minimal text editor
+# A minimal and embeddable text editor

-This is a minialistic text editor inspired by, and somewhat similar to, a stripped-down vi
+This is by far the most minialistic text editor I am aware of.
+It is inspired by vi.

+After looking unsuccessfully for a minimalistic text editor, I decided to write my own.

+It is implemented in such a way that it can easily be embedded into other programs.

 **NOTE: There is NO UNDO in this editor.
 Use ':rl' to reload the file from disk.**

-There are 4 modes in the editor:
+There are 4 modes in this editor:

 - NORMAL
 - INSERT